idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

 For incompressible flow, we have implemented both pressure-stabilized Petrov-Galerkin (PSPG) and streamline-upwind Petrov-Galerkin (SUPG) methods.
-The former stabilization allows use of equal order shape functions by introducing an on-diagonal dependence in the pressure equation, creating a positive-definite problem instead of a saddle-point problem.
+The former stabilization allows use of equal order shape functions by introducing an on-diagonal dependence in the pressure equation, removing the saddle-point nature of the problem.
 The latter SUPG method allows simulation at much higher Reynolds numbers than if SUPG was not used.
 For an overview of the incompressible Navier-Stokes capability, please see the journal article